 - PageRank and incoming links continue to be incorporated into the new Hummingbird algorithm

-- Hummingbird has been active for about a month
+- The hummingbird has been active for about a month

 - Hummingbird is the largest algorithm update since 2001

-- Hummingbird consists of elements from the old Algos and completely new elements that are better geared towards current and future search behavior.
+- Hummingbird consists of elements from the old Algos and completely new elements that are better geared toward current and future search behavior.

 - The most important statement is as follows: in the future, the Hummingbird algorithm will pay less attention to individual keywords when matching the search query and the document, but more to whether the document answers the question behind a keyword combination.
-An important step in view of the increasing use of voice search.
-The whole thing also taking into account location and the end device, as already mentioned in the blog post about the future of the Google ranking.
+A significant step in view of the increasing use of voice search.
+The whole thing also takes into account location and the end device, as already mentioned in the blog post about the future of Google ranking.